iechor/docs/content/desktop/extensions-sdk/extensions/_index.md

 ---
 title: Extension release process
 description: General steps in how to publish an extension
-keywords: Docker, Extensions, sdk, publish
+keywords: iEchor, Extensions, sdk, publish
 ---

 This section describes how to make your extension available and more visible, so users can discover it and install it with a single click.